meilisearch/documentation/learn/core_concepts/indexes.md

 Swapping indexes is an atomic transaction: **either all indexes are successfully swapped, or none are**.

-You can perform multiple swap operations using the [swap indexes endpoint](/reference/api/indexes.md#swap-indexes).
+For more information, see the [swap indexes endpoint](/reference/api/indexes.md#swap-indexes).